Reed Hastings…Please wake up!

 Ever tried to shift gears from first to fifth?
 Your car will stall.
 This is essentially what Reed has done.
 It’s like he saw into the future that his car would eventually get into 5th gear, so why wait?
 “Fifth gear is the future, so I’m making the future now!” he must have thought.
 Now Netflix has shifted gears prematurely, and the engine is stalling badly.
 And Reed Hastings is not taking personal responsibility or apologizing.
 He’s not asleep at the wheel, but in a sort of trance.

-For the sake of your own leadership development, let’s look at his leadership failures through the 5 LASER Leadership perspectives.
+For the sake of your own leadership development, let’s look at his leadership failures through the REAL Leadership perspectives.

 - What’s Reed’s impact on people?
 He’s pissing off customers, loyal customers.